dat-ecosystem/organization/code-of-conduct-contact.md

 Any of the parties directly involved or affected can request reconsideration of the consortium’s decision.

-To make such a request, contact the Consortium using [our private contact system](https://dat-ecosystem.org/organization) with your request and motivation and the consortium will review the case.
+To make such a request, contact the Consortium using [our private contact system][2] with your request and motivation and the consortium will review the case.

+[1]: ./code-of-conduct-contact.md
+[2]: https://dat-ecosystem.github.io/organization/ "dat-ecosystem private contact system"
+[3]: ./MANIFESTO.md